What is the application deadline?

 Does William Mitchell have an admitted student day?

 Yes.
 We host two Meet Mitchell days for admitted students – one in March and one in April.
-Both are scheduled on a Friday.
 The Meet Mitchell day is specifically tailored to admitted students and thus a wonderful way to gather a lot of information and perspectives at once.
 The event provides the opportunity to meet with other admitted students, many of whom might be your future classmates.
 In addition, there is a mock class, panels with current students and alumni, and the chance to meet faculty and alumni.

 When will I find out what my class schedule is?